mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 # `P(g|x)`
  - Predict the membership of the given vector `x`.
  - What's the probability that the vector `x` belongs to the Grp `g`? (p is the dimension of the vector x).
- - This probabilities come from a certain distribution of Grp(with different parametrization)...in detail,
+ - This probabilities come from a certain **likelihood distribution of Grp**(with different parametrization)...in detail,
  <img src="https://user-images.githubusercontent.com/31917400/52262491-86e18980-2924-11e9-9c4f-65a380b0c5c7.jpg" />

  - So let's figure out the probability distribution `P(x|g)`.
 This is the distribution of data points in each group.
 If we know the **distribution of x in each Grp: `P(x|g)`**, we can classify the new p-dimensional data points given in the future...so done and dusted.
 What if choosing the Grp_feature distribution `P(x|g)` as **multivariate Gaussian** ?
 (Of course, in the multivariate version, `µ` is a mean vector and σ is replaced by a covariance matrix `Σ`).